AshR-03/Greedy-Procedural-Maze-Generation-in-Lua/README.md

 ## Project Installation and Use

   - Download and open the `projectFile.rbxl` file from the repository.
 Once opened, locate `ServerScriptService` in the `Explorer` window which will contain the code required to run the maze generation.
-  - Copy the `Server.lua` script from `ServerScriptService` and paste the script **and its children** into your own Roblox Studio environment.
+  - Copy the `Init.lua` script from `ServerScriptService` and paste the script **and its children** into your own Roblox Studio environment.
   - Clicking `Run` in the `Home` tab will run the maze generation, however various customisations can be made such as:

     ### Maze & Cell Size + Wall Height